Zggis/plex-tvtime/README.md

 PLEX_SHOWS_INCLUDE | Undefined | Overridden and ignored if PLEX_SHOWS_EXCLUDE is set, otherwise only shows that appear in this list will be sent to TVTime.

 ### Troubleshooting
 Please check the logs, as described above many webhook events are intentionally ignored depending on configuration.
+If you can't resolve on your own open an issue and I will help.